 People obviously don't know Metallica very well.
 This is their most underrated and amazing song ever.
 It's pure anger.
 Every time I listen to this song, I feel like going on a killing spree.
 I love every single song in the top ten, but this should for sure be up there at the one spot.
 I'm not sure why, but this song is too damn low.

-By far one of the most thrashing and complex songs they ever did, should be Top Ten and for some people #1!
-The whole band goes full tilt the whole song long, definitely a thrash classic.
+By far one of the most thrashing and complex songs they ever did, it should be in the Top Ten and for some people, number one!
+The whole band goes full tilt throughout the entire song, making it a definite thrash classic.

 This track really builds up to that epic ending.

-Another song with better lyrics than the music industry of today, but this song has a virus which infects the electronics, causing them to self-destruct, even weapons blow themselves up.
+Another song with better lyrics than the music industry of today, but this song has a virus that infects the electronics, causing them to self-destruct, even weapons blow themselves up.

 Probably the best instrumental song in the heavy metal history of music.
 No doubts that should be played during every concert of them.
 Gold for the Call, silver goes to Orion.

 In my opinion, the intro riff is one of the most driving, darkest, and melodic riffs ever written.
 It was stuck in my head for three straight days the first time I listened to it.
 In my opinion, it belongs up there with legends like "Fade to Black" and "Master of Puppets."
 Right now, it's tied with "Master" for my favorite heavy song, while "Fade to Black" wins for the best ballad.

 3. To Live Is to Die